gianpaj/onova-mobileapp/README.md

     drwxr-xr-x    6 gianfranco  staff   204B 28 Feb 12:13 private.stuff
     ```

-    The `private.stuff` folder needs to be at the same level as the mobileapp.
+    The `private.stuff` folder needs to be at the same level as the `mobileapp`.

+4. Now you're ready to make a prod build.

 #### Build Android 🤖